Looking for help?

 The box at the bottom of the page is the message editor box.
 To edit the text, click on the box and begin typing.

 Please note: if you use a link in your SMS messages, the link will be converted into a short URL using the domain "https://urlnm.com".
-This is done to avoid large URLs, as Twilio charged more per SMS segment and a longer URL may split your message into multiple segments.
+This is done to avoid large URLs, as Twilio charges more per SMS segment and a longer URL may split your message into multiple segments.
 To learn more about this, please click here to read Twilio's article on character limits.

 If you'd like to send a test SMS to see what the message will look like when it is received, click the orange "Send Test SMS" button at the bottom of the page, and then enter the phone number you want to send it to.